marcingolenia/blog/content/blog/2024-01-12-fsharp_hateoas_linkgenerator.md

 > LinkGenerator efines a contract to generate absolute and related URIs based on endpoint routing.

-I've found an example in C# on a blog:
+I've found an example in C# on a blog [2]:

-Endpoints:
+Some endpoints:
 ```csharp
 app.MapGet("/messages", Ok<List<TextMessageDto>> () =>
 {